Hannah Brown: 2018–2020: The Bachelor, The Bachelorette and Dancing with the Stars

 In 2018, Brown was cast in season 23 of The Bachelor, starring former professional football player Colton Underwood.
 Filming for the season took place throughout fall 2018, and Brown was later revealed by ABC to be a contestant on December 6, 2018.
 Brown went on to place seventh in the competition, being eliminated by Underwood during the episode airing February 18, 2019, and filmed in Denver, Colorado.
 During the second part of the season finale, aired on March 12, 2019, Brown was announced by host Chris Harrison as the lead for the upcoming fifteenth season of The Bachelorette.
 Brown is the first Bachelorette cast to not have placed in the top four of a season of The Bachelor.

 In the season finale of The Bachelorette, Brown chose Jed Wyatt as her fiancé, although they later broke up after filming after it emerged through People that Wyatt had been in a relationship with another woman prior to and during his stint on the show.
 Brown later asked runner-up Tyler Cameron out on a date during the finale, although their relationship did not progress.
 On November 10, 2019, Brown won "The Competition Contestant of 2019" at the 45th People's Choice Awards for her time as lead on The Bachelorette.

 In August 2019, Brown was announced as one of the celebrities to compete on season 28 of Dancing with the Stars.
 Her appearance makes her the second woman in the show's history to participate from The Bachelorette, following Trista Sutter in the first season.
 She was partnered with professional dancer Alan Bersten during her tenure on the show.
 In the finale, which aired on November 25, Brown and Bersten were announced as the winners.

-In 2023 Brown entered the SAS Who Dares Wins Celebrity version in which 16 contestants negotiated a course similar to that of Special Forces in both the US and UK.
-She, along with 1 other, finished and passed the course.